FailAcademy/learning/wdp-vancouver/_slides/week-05/03-react-props-state.md

 ---

-# Intro to ECMAScript 2015
+# Understanding 'props' & 'state' in React

 ---